seregazhuk/seregazhuk.github.io_old/_drafts/2017-12-13-reactphp-http-middlewares.md

 $loop->run();
 {% endhighlight %}

 This code does the same logging.
 When the request comes in our first `$loggingMiddleware` is executed.
 It prints out log message to the server console and then passes a request object to the next middleware which returns a response and ends the chain.
-This is very simple example and doesn't show the real power of middlewares, when you have some complicated logic, where you modify request and response objects during the request-response life-cycle.
+This is very simple example and doesn't show the real power of middleware, when you have some complicated logic, where you modify request and response objects during the request-response life-cycle.

 ## Video Streaming Server